 One of the top PBX providers is Mitel, – Onecom is a Mitel Gold Solutions Partner.
-AS wide range of phone systems are available so that you can find scalable, reliable and powerful platforms for your business.
+A wide range of phone systems are available so that you can find scalable, reliable and powerful platforms for your business.
 With Onecom and Mitel you can choose from cloud or on-site business phone systems with a whole host of industry-leading unified communications solutions that suit a business of any size.

 Or you could enjoy full integration with our award-winning Onecom VOX hosted PBX service to benefit from a truly unified communications experience.
 Click here to find out more.

 Are you a mobile-first business?
-We know that today, businesses are not just restricted to 9 to 5 office hours any more, which is why most of us rely on our mobile phones to stay connected.
+We know that today, businesses are not just restricted to 9 to 5 office hours anymore, which is why most of us rely on our mobile phones to stay connected.
 Enable your employees to work how, when, and where they need to with a business mobile plan.

 Smartphones can be added to a business’s phone system, employing BYOD (Bring Your Own Device) features, but do remember to apply Mobile Device Management (MDM) solutions for added security.

 To help your business run smoothly and profitably, we offer a range of small business phone plans.

 A business mobile contract will work in a similar way to your personal mobile contract, however, tariffs are more tailored towards the needs of your businesses (for example, free calls and higher data allowances).